RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 the integration of an *mscL* gene encoding an MscL super-folder GFP (sfGFP) fusion.
-Chromosomal integration imposes strict control on the gene copy number compared to plasmid borne expression systems, which is important to minimize variation in channel expression across the population.
+Chromosomal integration imposes strict control on the gene copy number compared to plasmid borne expression systems, which is important to minimize variation in channel expression across the population and provide conditions more representative of native cell physiology.
 Fluorescent protein fusions have frequently been used to study MscL and have been shown through electrophysiology to function identically to the native MscL protein, allowing us to confidently draw conclusions about the role this channel plays